Hie-jinja Shrine 日枝神社

 A Tokugawa clan favorite and home of Sanno Matsuri

-Hie-jinja Shrine is located on a hilltop between the business district of Asakasa and the government buildings of Nagatacho.
+Hie-jinja Shrine is located on a hilltop between the Akasaka office district and the government buildings of Nagatacho.
 It is one of Tokyo's major shrines, particularly notable for the beautiful and stately Sanno Matsuri festival and its connection to the Tokugawa clan.

-The west entrance takes you through a vivid tunnel of red torii, one of the most photographed scenes in Japan.
+The west entrance takes you through a vivid tunnel of red torii, which is well worth seeing.

 - Passing through the torii gates